mmisw/mmiorr-docs/docs/install/index.md

     Aspects to consider include:
     making your ORR instance externally visible, re-starting the containers to reflect configuration and image updates, logging, backups, etc.
+    Also, depending on the target platform, the user performing the deployment should have the relevant Docker privileges.
+    For example, via a command like: `sudo usermod -a -G docker username`.
     Please check with your sysadmin.

 **Apache HTTPD proxy configuration**